5 Key Steps for Successful Mentorship Programs in Enterprises

 - Evaluation Metrics: Establishing key performance indicators (KPIs) to track progress and measure success.

-2. Effective Mentor-Mentee Matching
+2. Ensure Effective Mentor-Mentee Matching

 An effective mentorship program prioritizes compatibility between mentors and mentees.
 Poor pairings can lead to disengagement and lacklustre results.